JuiceW4H/SAA/Serverless and Application Services.md

 ![Serverless and Application Services-07-31-2024-27](images/Serverless%20and%20Application%20Services-07-31-2024-27.png)

 Connections
-- stores the configuration and credentials to access applications.
+	\- stores the configuration and credentials to access applications.
-- defined separately from Flows meaning it can be reused across different Flows.
+	\- defined separately from Flows meaning it can be reused across different Flows.

 Field Mapping
-- tells AppFlow what fields we’re interested in.
+	\- tells AppFlow what fields we’re interested in.

-**Amazon Simple Workflow Service (SWF**)
+**Amazon Simple Workflow Service (SWF)**
-- is a web service that makes it easy to coordinate work across distributed application components.
+	\- is a web service that makes it easy to coordinate work across distributed application components.
-- more granular control compared to Step Function.
+	\- more granular control compared to Step Function.